junobuild/docs/blog/2025-06-19-serverless-functions-github-actions/index.md

 Each Satellite now has a reserved collection called `#_juno/releases`.
 It's like a staging area where CI can submit new WASM containers or frontend assets.
 If the access key has enough privileges, the submission is deployed right away.
 If not, it's stored as a pending change — waiting for someone to approve it manually via the Console or CLI.

 This builds on the change-based workflow that was added to the Console last year.
-Funny enough, it brought the Console so close to being a Satellite itself that it became… basically a meta example of what you can build with Juno.
+Funny enough, it brought the Console so close to being a Satellite itself that it became... basically a meta example of what you can build with Juno.

 And here's the cherry on top: because there's now a CDN tracking versions, developers can rollback or switch between different function versions more easily.
 A new CDN tab in the Console UI (under Functions) gives you access to all past versions and history.